markuskolp/plainbi/README.md

 - showdetailsonly: allowed value `true`: **optional**: show this field only in detail view (modal dialog)
 - showsummaryonly: allowed value `true`: **optional**: show this field only in tabular view

+##### external_actions

+Allows the execution of external actions.
+This can defined per page and each action is offered as a button (next to the "New" button).
+Currently only the **call of a REST API** is working.
+In development is also the **call of a stored procedure** in the source database (backend is already prep'ed for this - frontend not).
+The call only reacts on a positive or negative response and tries to get the error message in case of an error.
+But for a REST API call it is not possible to do a further call e.g. if you trigger an async process and want to wait/loop for a final status.

+Here following options are available (and all are mandatory):
+- type: allowed value `call_rest_api`
+- id: a random unique number
+- label: label to show on button
+- method: only POST oder GET are supported
+- contenttype: any contenttype e.g. "application/json"
+- url: any endpoint url - be aware of CORS, because the frontend sends the request - if necessary add a routing (proxy path) to the webserver (e.g. Nginx)
+- body: any payload e.g plain, JSON, etc. - when using double-quote's then please escape them e.g. \\"
+- wait_repeat_in_ms: time to wait in milliseconds, before a repeat of the action is allowed. this prevents an action to be called to often from the user

 #### Human friendly URLs and parameters